foundweekends/giter8/README.markdown

     [boot]
       directory: /path/to/home/.giter8/boot

-There is one thing you need to change, however!
+There is one thing you need to change in it, however!
 The last line specifies the "boot" directory, where versions of giter8 will be downloaded and stored.
-You could keep these anywhere that your user account is permitted to write; we recommend using `.giter8/boot` under your home directory. *Tilde (~) is not supported* by the launcher so you'll need to enter the full path.
+You may keep these anywhere that your user account is permitted to write; we recommend using `.giter8/boot` under your home directory.
+Note: *tilde (~) is not supported* by the launcher so you'll need to enter the full path.

 To make sure everything is working, try running `g8` with no